kefung2/CSC413/README.md

 ## Student Email : Email here

-### Note failure to completely fill out this README.md could cause you to recieve a  0 for your grade until correctly done
+### Note failure to completely fill out this README.md could cause you to recieve a  0 for your project until correctly done

 ## Adding the JUnit 5 Jars to your project.